 A distribution is said to be skewed when scores cluster to the left or right rather than the center.

-When scores cluster on the low end and the tale is longer to the right, the curve is said to be positively skewed.
+When scores cluster on the low end and the tail is longer to the right, the curve is said to be positively skewed.
 When scores cluster on the high end and the tail is longer to the left, the curve is said to be negatively skewed.
 Positive and negative refer to which end of the number line the long tail points.
 The Histogram in the figure below shows a frequency distribution of a set of test scores.
 The curve overlaid on the histogram is a normal one.
 We can tell by how well that the histogram matches the normal curve that our test scores are normally distributed.

 A more precise way to determine the skewness of a set of scores is to examine a skewness statistic.
 The skewness statistic takes on both positive and negative values.
 If the skewness is positive, then the data are positively skewed.
 If the skewness statistic is negative, the data are negatively skewed.
 If the skewness statistic is equal to zero, then the curve is perfectly symmetrical.
 Note that a perfectly symmetrical curve almost never happens with real data.
 There will be some slight deviation from symmetry.
 In interpreting the skewness statistic, many researchers consider any value over 1 to be extremely skewed, any value between 0.5 and 1 to be moderately skewed, and any value below 0.5 to be approximately symmetrical.

 Another potential problem has to do with the distribution’s central peak.
-A normal curve, it is expected to have the “bell” shape.
+A normal curve is expected to have the “bell” shape.
 Some distributions will be tall and pointed, and some will be flat and broad.
 When the central peak of the distribution is not as expected, it is referred to as kurtosis.
 If the distribution is tall and peaked, it is known as mesokurtic.
 If it is short and broad, it is known as platykurtic.

 Like the skewness statistic, a normal distribution has a kurtosis statistic of zero.
 Positive kurtosis values indicate that the observations cluster more, making the distribution peaked (mesokurtic).
 Negative kurtosis values indicate that the observations cluster less and have shorter tails (platykurtic).